 Electronic receipt verification from the MassDEP;

 If reports are not completed at the time of request, the consultant should indicate the expected completion date.

+DOR may request draft documents at any time to support the level of effort invoiced.

-Task Code 2.1.2 - File Review Fees
+Task Code 2.1.1 - File Review Fees

 Fee charges incurred during a file, record, or plan review are reimbursed under this task code.
 A copy of the receipt from the state agency or local municipality shall be provided as backup to support the charges.
 Labor to perform the file, record, or plan review is not eligible under this task code and shall be claimed under the task code of the applicable report.

+Task Code 2.2 - Phase II Scope of Work per 310 CMR 40.0834

+This task code is to be used for costs associated with the preparation of a Phase II Scope of Work, either conceptual or final as submitted to MassDEP.
+This task code is limited to one per Occurrence regardless if more than one type of SOW is submitted.

 Task Code 2.3 - Phase II Report